7 Trends in Learning Technologies From #FocusOnLearn

 AUGUST 22, 2012

 As we start using services like webex and adobe connect for web conferencing on the phone, and face time and Skype for video calls, doing synchronous learning on mobile devices is certainly an option.
-Q 5: Could you share a bit feedback from your customers using mobile learning in their contexts?
-At the end of this post are answers to the questions asked in the webinar.
+Though we find that looking at mlearning as an augmentation medium/tool is the common theme that should run across corporate.
 They are -.
+Growing mobile workforce.
+Doing more with less.

 The Fidelity of Mobile Technology continues to Deepen